fakefarm/notes-javascript-patterns/readme.md

 ## example

 my name is @wwwoodall and my commits and issues will be an example for you. feel free to ping me with comments and/or questions on my commits.
 That's what issues are for :-)

+## about

+learn the tools by using the tools.